Lawrence-Krukrubo/Machine_Learning/README.md

 8. Recommendation Systems: This associates peoples preferences with others that have similar tastes and recommends new items to them, such as movies

-Differences between Artificial Intelligence, Machine Learning and Deep Learning Artificial Intelligence:
+Differences between Artificial Intelligence, Machine Learning and Deep Learning<br>
+Artificial Intelligence:
 AI tries to make computers intelligent in order to mimic the cognitive functions of humans.
 So AI is a general field with a broad scope including